opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 ### Mounting Elastic File System into Docker container on Elastic Beanstalk

 Please see [Dockerrun.aws.json](../Dockerrun.aws.json).
-This file is required for SingPass/MyInfo/CorpPass functionality is enabled.
+This file is required for SingPass/MyInfo/CorpPass functionality to be enabled.

 ### Secrets Manager (Optional)